yochannah/carpentries.org/pages/core-team-projects.md

 - Serah prepared guidelines to empower our community to collectively improve accessibility of resources in The Carpentries - https://carpentries.org/blog/2021/02/improving-accessibility-across-carpentries-resources/
 - At our Core Team Virtual Retreat in March 2021
   - Omar led a Brand Identity workshop with the goal to give the team a shared understanding of the work and process around developing an organisation’s brand
-  - Angelique led a resilience and stress management session that helped the team develop and cement strategies for nurturing resilience, countering stress and identifying practices that bring us joy
+  - Angelique led a session in resilience that included activities encouraging positive adjustment to challenging life circumstances.
+The session was based on the intervention strategy entitled "Khazimula!" which originated from the Pathways to Resilience project that took place in South Africa from 2009 to 2014.
   - Serah and Toby led a two-hour workshop at The Carpentries Core Team retreat in March 2021.
 The goal of the session was two-fold:
     1. to give an orientation on the different [sub-communities in The Carpentries](http://carpentries.org/community/), and expound on how they interact to support our programming as an organisation, and
     2. to create a shared understanding of our role as Core Team in informing and enabling community efforts in a volunteer/community-led organisation.